JonasGeiping/cramming/README.md

 Aside from re-analyzing nearly all components of the pretraining pipeline for this scenario and providing a modified pipeline with performance close to BERT, we investigate why scaling down is hard, and which modifications actually improve performance in this scenario.
 We provide evidence that even in this constrained setting, performance closely follows scaling laws observed in large-compute settings.
 Through the lens of scaling laws, we categorize a range of recent improvements to training and architecture and discuss their merit and practical applicability (or lack thereof) for the limited compute setting.

-## UPDATE: This is the version of the framework!
+## UPDATE: This is the new version of the framework!

 You need PyTorch 2.0 to run the new code.
 If you want to remain on PyTorch 1.*, you can checkout the tag `Last1.13release`.
 The new model, trained with the new codebase is 1-2% better on GLUE with the same budget.
 The checkpoint can be found at https://huggingface.co/JonasGeiping/crammed-bert.
 The old checkpoint is now https://huggingface.co/JonasGeiping/crammed-bert-legacy.